yutclubza/YutClubZa/AllCast-Wiki.md

  * [Xbox One](https://github.com/koush/support-wiki/wiki/AllCast-Wiki#xbox-one)
  * [Apple TV] (https://github.com/koush/support-wiki/wiki/AllCast-Wiki#apple-tv)

+##Refunds
+We do not offer refunds, as there is a try before you buy version that lets you test streaming for 5-minutes.
+Please do not purchase the app if you're having issues, buying premium will not magically make it work.

 ##Premium License issues.
 If you're having trouble installing the premium license for allcast, or having trouble getting the trial version to recognize the premium license follow these steps.